andreykobal/bitcoin-rootstock-ai-nft-avatars-minter/README.md

 ### **Game Integration with Unity**
-Our solution integrates with Unity, allowing users to use their unique avatars as skins in the game.
+Our solution integrates with Unity, allowing users to use their unique avatars as skins in the AILAND shooter game.
 This personalization adds a fresh and immersive experience for users, giving real value to their NFTs beyond mere collection.

 ### **Voice and Text Interactions with AI-Powered Avatars**
+Leveraging cutting-edge AI technology for a new level of engagement with NFT avatars.
 Want to communicate with your avatar?
 With our state-of-the-art AI integrations, you can!
 Engage in text or voice chats with your avatar, opening up avenues for storytelling, gaming strategies, or simply some light-hearted fun.

 ### **Smart Contract Implementations**
 This repository provides a comprehensive solution with full smart contract implementations tailored for the Rootstock (Layer 3 scaling solution for Bitcoin).
 This ensures not just a unique user experience but also a robust and secure transaction environment for minting and transferring the NFTs.